-Crowdstrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)
+CrowdStrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)

 Margin of Safety

-In my previous Crowdstrike article I used a 20% growth rate for free cash flow, but increased this to 22.5% for this calculation to reflect the latest guidance for this fiscal year.
-Since annual revenues are growing at such high levels year-over-year, I think that an average of 22.5% is still conservative for Crowdstrike’s growth.
+In my previous CrowdStrike article I used a 20% growth rate for free cash flow but increased this to 22.5% for this calculation to reflect the latest guidance for this fiscal year.
+Since annual revenues are growing at such high levels year-over-year, I think that an average of 22.5% is still conservative for CrowdStrike's growth.

-So with 31% for the next two years, they will have to do an average of 20.37% for the remaining 8, which is manageable.
+So, with 31% for the next two years, they will have to do an average of 20.37% for the remaining 8, which is manageable.

 Palo Alto Networks (PANW), which is significantly more mature and offers a far inferior product, just did 20% in a recent quarter.
-So we can safely assume Crowdstrike will be able to do 22.5% over the next 10 years.
+So, we can safely assume CrowdStrike will be able to do 22.5% over the next 10 years.

 With that being said, we still want to implement even more of a margin of safety, so while it currently offers about 11% annualized returns, I think the $80s is the best point at which to buy the stock, though you won't get hurt picking it up in the $90s.